 - In general, NIH does not have policy on salary escalation submitted in an application.
 We advise applicants to request in the application the actual costs needed for the budget period and to request cost escalations only if the escalation is consistent with institutional policy.
 See https://grants.nih.gov/grants/policy/salcap_summary.htm and https://grants.nih.gov/grants/policy/fy2012_salary_cap_faqs.htm.

 - Any large year-to-year variation should be described in your budget justification.
 For example, if you have money set aside for consultants only in the final year of your budget, be sure to explain why in your justification (e.g. the consultants are intended to help you with the statistical interpretation of the data and therefore are not needed before the final year).

-- In general, NIH grantees are allowed a certain degree of latitude to rebudget within and between budget categories to meet unanticipated needs and to make other types of post-award changes.
-Some changes may be made at the grantee's discretion as long as they are within the limits established by NIH.
-In other cases, NIH prior written approval may be required before a grantee makes certain budget modifications or undertakes particular activities (such as change in scope).
+- In general, NIH recipients are allowed a certain degree of latitude to rebudget within and between budget categories to meet unanticipated needs and to make other types of post-award changes.
+Some changes may be made at the recipient's discretion as long as they are within the limits established by NIH.
+In other cases, NIH prior written approval may be required before a recipient makes certain budget modifications or undertakes particular activities (such as change in scope).
 See NIH Grants Policy Statement - Changes in Project and Budget.

 - NIGMS's "Tips for New NIH Grant Applicants": http://www.nigms.nih.gov/Research/Application/Pages/Tips.aspx

 - NIMH's "Common Mistakes in Writing Applications": http://www.nimh.nih.gov/funding/grant-writing-and-application-process/common-mistakes-in-writing-applications.shtml